AustralianBioCommons/human-omics-data-sharing-field-guide/pages/data_repositories/ega.md

 Table to be reformatted and placed here.

 {% include image.html file="/repositories/EGA-Metadata-Model.png" caption="Figure 1.
-Graphical representation of EGA Metadata Model to represent a sequencing experiment with some recommended fields specified based on <a href="https://ega-archive.org/submission/sequence/programmatic_submissions/prepare_xml">EGA example xmls</a>().
-For comprehensive detail of available fields, see the [XML schemas](https://github.com/enasequence/schema/tree/master/src/main/resources/uk/ac/ebi/ena/sra/schema)." alt="EGA Metadata Model Diagram" max-width="10" %}
+Graphical representation of EGA Metadata Model to represent a sequencing experiment with some recommended fields specified based on EGA example xmls.
+For comprehensive detail of available fields, see the XML schemas." alt="EGA Metadata Model Diagram" max-width="10" %}

 ![EGA Metadata Model schematic](/repositories/EGA-Metadata-Model.png)